|114D.10||LEGISLATIVE PURPOSE AND FINDINGS.|

 (2) to submit TMDLs to the United States Environmental Protection Agency in a timely manner in accordance with federal TMDL requirements;

-(3) to inform and support strategies for implementing restoration and protection activities in a reasonable time period;
+(3) to inform and support strategies for implementing restoration and protection activities with the goal that all waters will have achieved the designated uses applicable to those waters by 2050;

 (4) to systematically evaluate waters, to provide assistance and incentives to prevent waters from becoming impaired, and to improve the quality of waters that are listed as impaired;